yaaminiv/yaaminiv.github.io/_posts/2020-07-09-MethCompare-Part23.md

 }
 ```

 The trick of putting dataframes in a vector to run the same commands on them is super useful.
 Definitely using that in the future.
+I posted the links to the *M. capitata* and *P. acuta* subdirectories in [this issue](https://github.com/hputnam/Meth_Compare/issues/86) for Hollie to use.

 Aside from calculating methylation, I also modified figures based on suggestions from Hollie and updated the methods section.
 Not much left to work on (hopefully)!